restropiajr/PlayValorant/README.md

 # PlayValorant

-A dynamic website that let users view game information for Valorant by Riot Games.
+A dynamic website that allow users to view game information for Valorant by Riot Games.